jwithington/100-days-of-healthing/Participants/jwithington.md

 - Risk Legacy with peeps
 - Longer talk with Joe
-- Nice tea at Good
+- Nice tea at Good (including some reflective bullet journal stuff)
--
+- good friend talks

 **Reflection**

 Friends are important!

 **Link**

+***

+### Day 27: 1/29/17 (Sunday)

+**What I did**

+- Quiet reading at the end of the night
+- Asked for stuff I needed
+- took night mostly of from chores

+**Reflection**

+Great day overall.
+Had some stress points where I thought of meditation exercises when needing took calm.

 ***